pattonsgirl/CEG2350/Labs/Lab09/README.md

 5. Merge your commits with the `main` branch - do not delete the branch.
 Make sure what's visible in GitHub is:
    - your branch where you made the commits to comment the code base (do not delete the branch)
    - the code files, visible in `main`, now with comments on functions after the merge
+6. Fill out the `git` `branch` Guide with commands used to work with branches.

 ## Part 3 - [makey makey](https://www.youtube.com/watch?v=X1mYalegtdI&ab_channel=MakeyMakey)